swiftlang/swift-package-manager/Documentation/Resources.md

 start filing an issue.

 Fill the following fields:
-* `Summary`: One line summary of the problem you're facing
+* `Summary`: A one line summary of the problem you're facing
 * `Description`: The complete description of the problem.
 Be specific and clearly mention the steps to reproduce the bug
 * `Environment`: The Operating System, Xcode version (`$ xcodebuild -version`), Toolchain and `swift build` version (`$ swift build --version`)
 * `Component/s`: Package Manager
-* `Attachment`: Attach relevant files like logs, project
+* `Attachment`: Relevant files like logs, project files, etc.

 Please include a minimal example package which can reproduce the issue.
-The sample package can be attached with the report or you can include URL of the package hosted on places like GitHub.
+The sample package can be attached with the report or you can include the URL of the package hosted on places like GitHub.
 Also, include the verbose logs by adding `--verbose` or `-v` after a subcommand.
 For e.g.: